Tauber

 The Tauber ([ˈtaʊbɐ]) is a river in Franconia (Baden-Württemberg and Bavaria), Germany.
 It is a left tributary of the Main and is 132 km in length.
 The name derives from the Celtic word for water (compare: Dover).

+Course

 It flows through Rothenburg ob der Tauber, Creglingen, Weikersheim, Bad Mergentheim, Königshofen, Tauberbischofsheim, and flows into the river Main in Wertheim am Main.
 The Tauber Valley Cycleway is a bicycle path which runs about 101 km along the course of the river.

 There is a medieval bridge over the river near Rothenburg ob der Tauber.